 For example, let’s say your teacher asks you to write an English paper about famous female poets.
 You might start with a web search to find sites that tell you about this subject.
 From there, you’ll also need to go to the library and find some biographies or poetry books.
 These websites and books are your research sources.

 Once you’ve decided what sources to use, collect key information about them.
-This include the author or authors, date of publication, publisher, and so on.
+This includes the author or authors, date of publication, publisher, and so on.
 You might even create a preliminary bibliography.
 Organize these sources according the style your teacher tells you to use.
 For middle and high school English, you’ll probably use MLA 8 style.

 Examples of In-Text Citations